larpchronicles/rules/rules-topics/999_changelog.md

 ### Combat
 * Added clarification to how Carriers & Auras work
+* Added clarification and rules on how Immunities Work
+* Added clarification and rules on how Healed by [Effect] Work

 ### Magic Skills
 * Dull Pain is now Enhanced Focus, effect updated.